The Implication and Consequences of Believing in the Irish Blessings

 THE POWER OF THE IRISH BLESSINGS

-Blessings have been around for a very long time even before religions existed.
+Blessings have been around for a very long time, even before religions existed.
 However, at some point along the way, things can get shaky.
 No matter how much faith you have, it can shake while going through a rough patch.
 That was what exactly happened to lots of Christians during the hard times.
 Ireland faced one huge disaster during its history; it was the Irish Potato Famine.
-Well, Ireland was one of the countries that are famous for potatoes as a popular food.
+Well, Ireland is one of the countries that are famous for potatoes as a popular food.
 Precisely, it is an affordable type of food and abundant among the poor.
 When the famine struck, people’s faith was shaking.
-On the other hand, some people’s faith was stronger than ever; they believed in God to be their savior.
+On the other hand, some people’s faith was stronger than ever; they believed in God to be their saviour.
 They were waiting for God to help guide them out of their crisis.

 The Irish Potato Famine